davecharles/sphinxdocs/README.md

 $ make
 == Targets =========================================================
-Use make with one of the following general targets: clean                      - Clean generated files compose-build              - Docker compose build compose-up                 - Docker compose up
+Use make with one of the following general targets: clean                      - Clean generated build files compose-build              - Build docker compose services compose-up                 - Bring up services compose-down               - Shutdown services

 == Sphinx specific targets =========================================
 Use make with one of the following SPHINX targets: